Brazil World Cup Fixtures, Squad, Group, Guide - World Soccer

 Brazil World Cup Friendlies

 On the 23rd of March Brazil played against World Cup hosts Russia and won handily 3-0 with goals from Miranda, Coutinho, and Paulinho.
-They will then play Germany on the 27th, before playing Ivan Rakitic and Croatia and then Austria in June.
+They then beat Germany on the 27th, and then Ivan Rakitic and Croatia on the 3rd of June.
+Their final game was a 3-0 victory over Austria.

 - 23rd March – Russia (won 3-0)